shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 ## Social login enrollment

-If you want to support inbound identity for new user enrollment, the following instructions apply.
+To support inbound identity for new user enrollment, the following instructions apply.

-When a user logs in for the first time through an external provider, a new user entry (local account) is created in the Gluu Server linked to the provider.
-A user won't be able to de-link the account they used to sign up until they either:
+When a new user signs in to your service for the first time via an external provider, a local account is created in the Gluu Server linked to the provider.
+The user won't be able to de-link the account they used to sign up until they either:

-1. Set a local password: the plugin bundles a form that allows users to perform this action;
+1. Set a local password -- the plugin bundles a form that allows users to perform this action;
 1. Link an additional external account.

 Follow the instructions below to configure your Gluu and Casa instances to support inbound identity for new user registration.